 Car Rental in Norway: The best car rental company in Europe is Auto Europe.
 Auto Europe is a car rental booking service that quickly compares car rental prices across all the major brands like Hertz, Avis, and Europcar.
 Click to see prices for car rentals.

-Travel Insurance: We never travel without travel insurance with World Nomads.
+Travel Insurance: We never travel without travel insurance with Safety Wing.
 We have claimed on our travel insurance more than once, claims that would have cost us A LOT out of our own pockets.
-Don't skimp out on insurance!!
-World Nomads offers incredible plans and is one of the few insurance companies that allow you to grab insurance when you are already travelling!
+Don’t skimp out on insurance!!
+Safety Wing offers incredible plans and is one of the few insurance companies that allow you to grab insurance when you are already traveling!
 Click to check on their plans and prices.

 Recommended Activities to Book: